mano-at-sdsc/published-documentation/TableInfo:-biosample_in_collection.tsv.md

 The biosample_in_collection table will contain one row per biosample-collection pair in your Program

+If a row is filled, it must be filled for all columns, but there is no minimum number of rows that must be filled.
+You can choose any subset of collections/biosamples.
+Not all collections need biosamples, not all biosamples need to be part of a collection.

 Some examples:
 - If you have exactly one collection, and want all your biosamples in that collection, this table will have the same number of rows as [biosample.tsv](./TableInfo:-biosample.tsv), and the value for columns 3 and 4 will be the same for this entire table
 - If you have exactly one collection, and only want *a subset* your biosamples in that collection, you will have you will have an equal number of rows and biosamples in your subset, where the value for columns 3 and 4 are the same for the entire table